 These resources can help you decide where to publish:

 - Journal Citation Reports (JCR).
-Allows you to compare journals indexed in the Web of Science using citation data.
+Allows you to compare journals indexed in the Web of Science (PDF) using citation data.
 JCR can show you the highest impact journals in your field.

 - Scopus "compare sources" allows you to sort journal titles in a subject area by impact values.
 Use it to identify high impact journals within the Scopus database.
 This tool allows you to compare journals according the CiteScore, SJR or SNIP (Source Normalized Impact per Paper).